chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "IDE plugin tests were launched without the full Gradle test harness, so required test-log.properties and runtime setup were missing.", "PROJECT NOTE": "Run tests via the project root Gradle test tasks (or specify a test class name) so the IntelliJ test environment and logging properties are configured.", "NEW INSTRUCTION": "WHEN running tests for this project THEN execute Gradle test from project root without a path" }

+[2025-12-08 23:00] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "run_test",
+    "ERROR": "Fix 'Add to __all__' not found",
+    "ROOT CAUSE": "The inspection excludes regular top-level attributes, only recognizing typing.NewType aliases.", "PROJECT NOTE": "Update PyMissingInDunderAllInspection.kt (isExportable) to treat top-level PyTargetExpression assignments as exportable, not just NewType.", "NEW INSTRUCTION": "WHEN run_test reports \"Fix 'Add to __all__' not found\" THEN allow top-level PyTargetExpression in isExportable"
+}

+[2025-12-08 23:01] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Fix 'Add to __all__' not found",
+    "ROOT CAUSE": "The inspection only treats NewType target assignments as exportable, so top-level attributes like my_attr are ignored and no quick fix is offered.", "PROJECT NOTE": "Update PyMissingInDunderAllInspection.isExportable in src/main/kotlin/.../inspections/PyMissingInDunderAllInspection.kt to allow PyTargetExpression except __all__.", "NEW INSTRUCTION": "WHEN run_test fails with 'Fix 'Add to __all__' not found' THEN broaden isExportable to export PyTargetExpression except __all__, then rerun tests"
+}

+[2025-12-08 23:01] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Fix 'Add to __all__' not found",
+    "ROOT CAUSE": "The inspection excludes top-level attributes because isExportable only allows NewType targets.", "PROJECT NOTE": "Update src/main/kotlin/.../inspections/PyMissingInDunderAllInspection.kt: in isExportable, return true for any PyTargetExpression except '__all__' to enable exporting variables like my_attr.", "NEW INSTRUCTION": "WHEN element is PyTargetExpression for __all__ export check THEN treat as exportable unless name is '__all__'"
+}

+[2025-12-08 23:02] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "run_test",
+    "ERROR": "Quick fix 'Add to __all__' not found", "ROOT CAUSE": "isExportable only allowed NewType target expressions and excluded plain top-level attributes.", "PROJECT NOTE": "Update PyMissingInDunderAllInspection.kt:isExportable to treat any top-level PyTargetExpression except __all__ as exportable.", "NEW INSTRUCTION": "WHEN element is PyTargetExpression and name is not __all__ THEN return exportable true in isExportable"
+}